veronicasyseo/veronicasyseo.github.io/README.md

 At university, I've taken a wide range of courses, especially in finance (declared a Business Minor) and sociology (still debating whether or not to declare a Social Science minor) in addition to in-major requisites.
 I also organize [Hackathon at HKUST](https://hack.ust.hk) and travel around the world to attend hacking seminars.

-Most recently, I was in Detroit, Michigan for *MHacks 8*, where my team won Best Use of BlackRock API for developing a [stock trading card game](https://devpost.com/software/cards-against-aladdin) serving as a gentle introduction to the world of personal finance.Yeah, I like FinTech.
+Most recently, I was in Detroit, Michigan for *MHacks 8*, where my team won Best Use of BlackRock API for developing a [stock trading card game](https://devpost.com/software/cards-against-aladdin) serving as a gentle introduction to the world of personal finance.

 ---